nconn34/Pokedex/README.md

 ## Contact Me

-_Let me know if you run into any issues or have questions, ideas or concerns:_
+_Let me know if you run into any issues or have questions, ideas, or concerns:_
 _britwallace888@gmail.com or nconn34@gmail.com_
-_

 ## License

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_

 Copyright (c) _January/9/2022_ _Brit Wallace, Nathan Conn, Ryan Rendon, and Karl Starkweather._